Creta5164/Monogame-MSDF-example/README.md

 ![tutorial_multiplePathSVGResult](https://raw.githubusercontent.com/Creta5164/Monogame-MSDF-example/master/images/MultiplePathSVGResult.png)

+If you do not have an illustrator, I can not tell you how to do it.

+But if I have find it solution, I'll update this README.md.

+If anyone else in this article knows the alternative, do pull request to this repository!

 #### Chlumsky's converter SVG rule

 If you encountered an error in the converter even though you followed the steps above, refer to the following this picture.